-Local and international applicants studying outside of Australia seeking admission to candidature only can expect to receive an outcome on their application within 6 weeks of receipt of application from the School of Graduate Research.
+Local and international applicants studying outside Australia seeking admission to candidature only can expect to receive advice of the outcome of their application within six weeks of receipt of their application by the School of Graduate Research.

 Communication of scholarship decision

-You will be notified about the outcome of your application via email.
-Response time will vary depending on your nominated program and school, and the time of year you apply.
-Please refer to the 2015 Midyear scholarships timeline (PDF 293KB 1p) for an estimated timeline.
+The School of Graduate Research will notify you of the outcome of your application via email.
+Response time will vary depending on your nominated program and school and the time of year you apply.
+Please refer to the 2016 scholarships timeline (PDF 283KB 1p) for an estimated timeline.